 Abandon all varieties of religion and just surrender unto Me [the Supreme Soul] I shall deliver you from all sinful reaction.
 Do not fear.

-To be truly spiritual means living a purpose-filled life based on the reality of my spiritual existence; a life which is dovetailed with the will of the Supreme Soul.
+To be truly spiritual means living a purpose-filled life based on the reality of my spiritual existence; a life that is dovetailed with the will of the Supreme Soul.
 Such a life will also be filled with compassion and love for all beings, and with great respect for the world, we live in.